Bikas0/Red-Flag-Detection-using-YOLOv8/README.md

 ## Usage

+To perform red flag detection on an image, you can use the provided main.py script.
+Simply provide the image path (image_path = "image path") and trained model weight path (prediction_model = YOLO("model path here") from the main.py file, and the script will output the detected red flags along with their bounding boxes.

 1. Modify the main.py script to specify the path to your image file.

 2. Run the script:
 ```bash
 python main.py
 ```

-## Usage

-To perform red flag detection on an image, you can use the provided main.py script.
-Simply provide the image path (image_path = "image path") and trained model weight path (prediction_model = YOLO("model path here") from the main.py file, and the script will output the detected red flags along with their bounding boxes.

-Example usage:

-bash
-python detect_red_flag.py

 ## Training